arthurfiorette/medicus/docs/index.md

 hero:
   name: 'Medicus'
   text: 'Flexible and agnostic health checks.'
-  tagline: Ensure the post-deployment health of your services.
+  tagline: Ensure the post-deployment health of your APIs and Services.
   actions:
     - theme: brand
       text: Get Started